 It didn’t happen overnight.
-The record rose no higher than number 29 in Billboard (an improvement over Astral Weeks, which didn’t even make the top 200) and produced no big singles (“Come Running” reached number 39).
+The record rose no higher than number 29 on the Billboard charts (an improvement over Astral Weeks, which didn’t even make the top 200) and produced no big singles (“Come Running” reached number 39).
 But it lingered on the charts for nearly half a year and has continued to sell ever since.
-Today, it is regarded as his commercial breakthrough and is justly considered a classic, thanks to its jazz-influenced pop rock sound, Morrison’s brilliant compositions and his winningly varied, uniquely delivered vocals.
+Today, it is regarded as his commercial breakthrough and is justly considered a classic, thanks to its jazz-influenced pop-rock sound, Morrison’s brilliant compositions, and his winningly varied, uniquely delivered vocals.
 It’s hard to believe he was just 24 at the time.

-Five discs of Moondance may initially seem like overkill, and for some people it will be.
-But for serious fans, the previously unreleased tracks offer rare insight into Morrison’s creative approach.
+Five discs of Moondance may initially seem like overkill, and for some people, it will be.
+But for serious fans, the previously unreleased tracks offer a rare insight into Morrison’s creative approach.